garrettw/vitals/README.md

 I figured surely it wouldn't take much to adapt Batch into something that would allow better semantics.
 So that's what I've done here.

+Then Neat 2.0 came out and introduced me to the concept of a push-left grid being better than the old half-gutter grid I had originally written for Vitals.
+Because Neat is still sticking to a float-based grid, I adapted the push-left concept to flexbox to make the current Vitals Grid system.

 You'll notice that there's no compiled version of the grid system.
 That's intentional; my entire purpose for making it was for it to be used with